brisad/kaimu/README.md

 Tired of the same old problem of how to transfer a file between your computers in your LAN?
 Don't want to configure FTP, SSH or Samba?
 Had enough of running around with USB-sticks?
-And how stupid doesn't it feel when you resort to e-mailing files to ourself just to get them to the computer right next to you?
+And how stupid doesn't it feel when you resort to e-mailing files to yourself just to get them to the computer right next to you?

 `kaimu` enables effortless file sharing by relieving you from any network configuration whatsoever.
 Start the application on two